zacnider/shadefx/README.md

 ### For Users

-1. **Connect Wallet**: Click "Connect Wallet" and approve the MetaMask connection
+1. **Connect Wallet**: Click "Connect Wallet" and approve the connection (or use embedded wallet)
-2. **Make a Prediction**:
+2. **Swap ETH to USDC**: In the Swap section, convert ETH to USDC for trading
+3. **Open a Position**:
-   - Select a currency pair
+   - Select a trading pair (e.g., BTC/USD)
-   - Enter your prediction rate (e.g., 1.2345 for EUR/USD)
+   - Choose Long or Short direction
-   - Set your stake amount (minimum 0.01 ETH)
+   - Set collateral amount and leverage (1x-5x)
-   - Submit your encrypted prediction
+   - Open your position (direction is encrypted with FHE)
-3. **View Results**: After the prediction deadline, check if you're a winner
-4. **Claim Rewards**: If you're a winner, claim your share of the reward pool
+4. **Manage Positions**: View open positions, PnL, and liquidation prices
+5. **Close Positions**: Close positions manually or set limit orders for automatic execution

 ### For Contract Owner

-1. **Create Currency Pair**: Deploy a new currency pair round
-2. **Declare Results**: After the prediction deadline, declare the real exchange rate
-3. **Reveal Winners**: Mark winners based on encrypted comparisons
-4. **Manage Settings**: Update minimum stake amount and fee percentage
+1. **Add Trading Pairs**: Add new cryptocurrency pairs to the exchange
+2. **Update Prices**: Keep price oracle updated with current market prices
+3. **Manage Fees**: Set opening and closing fees
+4. **Emergency Controls**: Pause/unpause contract if needed

 ## 🧪 Testing